W: WALL - WALSH

 Bernard Hughes wrote:

-"The photo of Norman Walsh with a tan, white dressing gown and the belt was taken just after he returned with the European title from South Africa.
+"The photo of Norman Walsh with a tan, white dressing gown and the belt was taken just after he returned with the World title from South Africa.
 A few weeks later he was at Newcastle with the dressing gown now blue.
 I asked him why he changed it and he said that it had proved to be unlucky.
 His wife Flo, who always went with him to matches said to me - 'It got dirty too bloody quickly'."